rooklift/eliki/README.md

 # Wiki Notes

 * Internal wikilinks are formatted [[like so]].
+* Pages are stored as individual files.
-* Page titles are not case-sensitive and purge most non-alphanumeric ASCII characters.
+* Page titles are not case-sensitive but will purge some characters not allowed in filenames.
 * Everything you write will be interpreted as Markdown.
 * External links are opened in your main web browser.